by Saul McLeod published 2007 updated 2014

 Also, Vygotsky is relevant to instructional concepts such as "scaffolding" and "apprenticeship", in which a teacher or more advanced peer helps to structure or arrange a task so that a novice can work on it successfully.

 Vygotsky's theories also feed into current interest in collaborative learning, suggesting that group members should have different levels of ability so more advanced peers can help less advanced members operate within their ZPD.

-Vygotsky's work has not received same level of intense succinctly that Piaget's has, partly due to the time consuming process of translating Vygotsky's work from Russian.
+Vygotsky's work has not received same level of intense scrutiny that Piaget's has, partly due to the time consuming process of translating Vygotsky's work from Russian.
 Also, Vygotsky's sociocultural perspective does not provide as many specific hypotheses to test as did Piaget's theory, making refutation difficult, if not impossible.

-Perhaps the main criticism of Vygotsky work concerns the assumption that it is relevant to all cultures.
-Rogoff (1990) dismisses the idea that Vygotsky's ideas are culturally universal and instead states the concept of scaffolding - which is heavily dependent on verbal instruction - may not be equally useful in all cultures of for all types of learning.
+Perhaps the main criticism of Vygotsky's work concerns the assumption that it is relevant to all cultures.
+Rogoff (1990) dismisses the idea that Vygotsky's ideas are culturally universal and instead states the concept of scaffolding - which is heavily dependent on verbal instruction - may not be equally useful in all cultures for all types of learning.
 Indeed, in some instances observation and practice may be more effective ways of learning certain skills.

 APA Style References

 Behrend, D.A., Rosengren, K.S., & Perlmutter, M. (1992).
 The relation between private speech and parental interactive style.
 In R.M.
 Diaz & L.E.
 Berk (Eds.), Private speech: From social interaction to self-regulation (pp. 85–100).
 Hillsdale, NJ: Erlbaum.

 Berk, L. E. (1986).
 Relationship of elementary school children's private speech to behavioral accompaniment to task, attention, and task performance.
 Developmental Psychology, 22(5), 671.